vujadinovicn/vqa/README.md

 **Important:** We freeze these large models during training and use them *as is* - this allows us to save on compute but poses a potential problem with our pipeline -> text and image embeddings are not in the same space.

-This is why we added *projection layers* (a simple FC layer each) like in the original 2015 paper, to map those initial embeddings outputed from the two powerful but not made to work together models, into as close of a same space as possible.
+This is why we added *projection layers* (a simple FC layer each) like in the original 2015 paper, to map those initial embeddings output from the two powerful but not made-to-work-together models, into as close of the same space as possible.

 ### #2 Playing with Fusion
 There are different ways to combine the information from the projected image and text embeddings.

 We tried the following three:
-1. *Stacking* - we simply stack together the image and text embeddings, concatinating those two vectors.
+1. *Stacking* - we simply stack together the image and text embeddings, concatenating those two vectors.
 2. *Multiplication* - point-wise multiplication of the vectors is performed.
 3. *Attention* - using a multi-head attention mechanism to fuse the image and text embeddings by focusing on the most relevant parts of each modality.